 Introducing our School Captains

-Bailey is studying for his International Baccalaureate (IB) Diploma in English Literature, Spanish, Mathematics, Biology, Business and History.
-He plays football, swims and runs for the school, as well as being an involved member of the Carey Debating team.
-In 2017 Bailey was also involved in the Senior School Musical Les Miserables, which he described as, ‘A fantastic opportunity that Carey provides, and I know it has ignited lasting friendships and an appreciation for musical theatre’.
+Sophie is studying for her International Baccalaureate (IB) Diploma in English Literature, Chinese, Mathematics, Biology, Psychology and Music.
+She does diving, cross country and athletics for the school, as well as being involved in the Carey Music and Debating programs.
+In 2018 Sophie was also involved in the Senior School Theatre Orchestra for the musical The Drowsy Chaperone.

-After completing his IB Diploma, Bailey hopes to study Science or Commerce, but is not sure where he wants to study.
-He would also love to work and play sport throughout his tertiary study, as a means of funding his desire to travel and experience the world.
+After completing her IB Diploma, Sophie hopes to study Science, but is not certain where she wants this to take her.
+She would also love to travel after tertiary study, and explore new places in the world.

 Cristian is studying for his Victorian Certificate of Education (VCE) in English Language, Chemistry, Maths Methods and Specialists, Economics and Business Management which he completed last year.

 An important part of Cristian’s experience at Carey is through the Futsal and Soccer programs at the School.
 ‘There is something really special about playing on a Saturday morning with your mates, representing your school.’
 He values the experiences that sport has provided him, including a strong sense of camaraderie and respect among teammates, coaches and the opposition.

 Cristian has also really enjoyed the community focus at Carey and the importance of giving back.
 ‘I have been lucky enough to go on trips to Yea to support Habitat for Humanity, make sandwiches in House groups to support Eat Up and even take a group of students to volunteer at Fare Share, which make meals for people in need’, Cristian said.